firebase/FirebaseUI-Flutter/packages/firebase_ui_storage/doc/getting-started.md

   <true/>
 ```

-or read/write access if you want to be able to download files as well:
+For read/write access if you want to be able to download files as well:

 ```xml
   <key>com.apple.security.files.user-selected.read-write</key>